Lentils are one of the best legumes when it comes to plant-based protein sources.

 But while there are similarities, there are also some big differences in what you’re getting (nutritionally speaking) from lentils compared to meat.

-While lentils are good for a plant-based source of protein, there’s not too much of a comparison:
+Lentils are good for a plant-based source of protein, but can’t really compare to most types of meat:

 - 1 cup lentils (230 calories) – 17.9 grams protein